-Arrange meetings at your local coffee shop to discuss hearing related topics!
+Arrange meetings at your local coffee shop to discuss hearing related topics.

-Is there a cafe or coffee shop located near your clinic?
+Is there a café or coffee shop located near your clinic?
 Why not arrange weekly meetings where community members can discuss hearing related issues and challenges over a cup of coffee or tea?

 You could advertise the weekly meetings online, at your clinic, in the local newspaper, and at the coffee shop itself.
 The meetings can help start open discussions about hearing loss and the challenges of living with hearing loss on a daily basis.